ropfuscator/ropfuscator/README.md

 1. Convert the source code file to obfuscate in LLVM IR:

-        clang -O0 -S -emit-llvm example.c
+        clang [ -m32 ] -O0 -S -emit-llvm example.c

+    - `-m32`: compile in 32-bit mode on 64-bit host (you will need to have `gcc-multilib` installed for this)

-    this will create a new file `example.ll`.
+    This will create a new file `example.ll`.

 2. Compile using our custom LLVM `llc` tool:

         ropf-llc example.ll [ -march=x86 ]

-    - `-march=x86`: compile in 32-bit mode from a x64 platform
+    - `-march=x86`: compile in 32-bit mode on 64-bit host

     The output is an asm `example.s` file.

 3. Assemble and link:

-        [ LD_RUN_PATH='$ORIGIN/' ] gcc example1.s -o example [ -m32 ] [ -lc | -L. -l:libcustom.so ]
+        [ LD_RUN_PATH='$ORIGIN/' ] gcc -pie example1.s -o example [ -m32 ] [ -lc | -L. -l:libcustom.so ]

-    - `-m32`: compile in 32-bit mode from a x64 platform (you will need to have `gcc-multilib` installed for this)
+    - `-m32`: compile in 32-bit mode on 64-bit host (you will need to have `gcc-multilib` installed for this)

     - `-lc`: only if you used `libc` to extract gadgets and symbols during the linking phase.
 This will enforce the static linker to resolve the symbols we injected using only `libc`.

     - `-L. -l:libcustom.so`: only if you used a custom library.
     - `LD_RUN_PATH`: only if you used a custom library.
 Enforce the dynamic loader to look for the needed libraries in the specified path first.
 This will ensure that the loader will load your library first, as soon as it is shipped along with the binary.

-    Note: we use `gcc` only because, in its default behaviour, it doesn't use **lazy binding** to resolve symbols.
-This is crucial since we need to have all the symbols resolved as soon as the program has been loaded in memory.
+    Note: we have to use `-pie` to avoid **lazy binding** (aka PLT) to resolve symbols.
+This is crucial since we need direct function addresses of `libc` rather than the address of PLT entry, to compute gadget address. `gcc` has default compile option `-pie` while `clang` doesn't, so be careful if you are using `clang` instead to link the program.
+Also note that you should not use `-fpic` in compiling source file to bitcode.

 ## Compiling the examples